retooth2/xenharmlib/doc/periodic_package.rst

 .. note::

-   Examples in this documentation are given for the notation layer however the functions in periodic also work for the tuning/pitch layer
+   Examples in this documentation are given for the notation layer however, the functions in periodic also work for the tuning/pitch layer

 Periodic Indexing
 ----------------------------------------------------------------------

-From the scale object itself you are already familiar with the :code:`[]` operator which returns a scale element at the desired position:
+From the scale object itself, you are already familiar with the :code:`[]` operator, which returns a scale element at the desired position:

 .. testcode::